Resources on Social Ethics

 Albert Einstein Institution - organization committed to the study of nonviolent social change.
 Publishes in-depth reflections on the history of nonviolent action and nonviolent strategy, including many case studies of the successful use of nonviolence to overthrow dictators, resist occupation, etc. Founded by Gene Sharp, the world's foremost theorist of nonviolent action.

-Iraq Veterans Against the War, Veterans Against the Iraq War, Military Families Speak Out - organizations of US military personnel and their families who are critical of the war in Iraq
+About Face: Veterans Against the War, Iraq Veterans Against the War, Veterans for Peace, Military Families Speak Out, Courage to Resist – each of these are organizations of current or former US military personnel and their families who are critical of recent/current U.S. wars

 Vegetarianism, Animals